Azure/azure-sdk-for-cpp/doc/DistributedTracing.md

     auto contextAndSpan = m_tracingFactory.CreateSpan(
         "ServiceMethod", Azure::Core::Tracing::_internal::SpanKind::Internal, context);

-    // contextAndSpan.first is the new context for the operation.
+    // contextAndSpan.Context is the new context for the operation.
-    // contextAndSpan.second is the new span for the operation.
+    // contextAndSpan.Span is the new span for the operation.

     try
     {